John Jenkins (basketball)

-John Logan Jenkins III (born March 6, 1991) is an American professional basketball player who last played for Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
-A shooting guard, Jenkins was a two-time TSSAA Class AA Mr. Basketball selection, and was the Gatorade Tennessee High School Player of the Year in 2008–09.
-He played college basketball for the Vanderbilt Commodores.
-He was selected by the Atlanta Hawks with the 23rd pick in the 2012 NBA draft.
+John Logan Jenkins III (born March 6, 1991) is an American professional basketball player for the Adelaide 36ers of the Australian National Basketball League (NBL).
+He played college basketball for the Vanderbilt Commodores before being selected by the Atlanta Hawks with the 23rd pick in the 2012 NBA draft.
+He played in the NBA for the Hawks, Dallas Mavericks, Phoenix Suns, Washington Wizards and New York Knicks from 2012 to 2019.
+Jenkins has also played professionally in Spain, China, Israel, France, Puerto Rico, Russia and Romania.

-High school career
+Early life

 As a senior at Station Camp High School, Jenkins was the nation's leading scorer for high schoolers, averaging 42.3 points per game, finishing second on the state's single-season list behind Ronnie Schmitz, who averaged 44.2 points at Ridgeway High School in 1988–89.

 Considered a five-star recruit by Rivals.com, Jenkins was listed as the No. 6 shooting guard and the No. 15 player in the nation in 2008.
+Jenkins was a two-time TSSAA Class AA Mr. Basketball selection, and was the Gatorade Tennessee High School Player of the Year in 2008–09.